Standardized Testing

 Test Preparation

-It is helpful to use 10th-grade PSAT results or 11th-grade winter SAT and ACT results to help students analyze which test best suits them.
-When a student decides which test to concentrate on, they can prepare.
+Tenth-grade PSAT results or 11th-grade winter SAT and ACT results can help students analyze which test best suits them and then focus on preparing for that test.
 Options include self-study, tutoring, online prep, and prep courses.
-NMH partners with Summit Test Prep to offer optional SAT and ACT preparation courses on campus in the fall and spring.
+NMH partners with Revolution Prep to offer optional SAT and ACT (and AP) preparation courses over the summer and throughout the academic year.
 Our college counselors are available to advise students on standardized-test preparation plans.

 We encourage students to begin preparing for the SAT and ACT as early as the summer between 10th and 11th grade.
-Here are are free online SAT preparation options:
+Free online SAT preparation options include: